liftedinit/many-rs/README.md

-# omni-rust
+# many
-Rust implementation of the OMNI protocol.
+Rust implementation of the MANY protocol.